What Is a Lien?

 Mechanics liens will usually last between 90 days and a year before they expire.
 Tax liens can stay on your record for up to 10 years or more.
 Judgment liens will typically stay on your property for between 10 and 20 years, depending on your state’s laws.

-Liens can also be extended if the person or group owed the money takes additional court actions.
+Liens can also be extended if the person or group that owes the money takes additional court action.

 Let’s say that you buy a property with a lien on it, but you get it at a public auction.
 The owner ended up having a foreclosure on the property.
 This means you don’t have to pay off the liens, right?
 Not quite.
 If you buy the property, you could still be responsible for those debts.